 Sudden, severe testicle pain can be a sign of testicular torsion — a twisted testicle that can quickly lose its blood supply.
 This condition requires immediate medical treatment to prevent loss of the testicle.
-Testicular torsion can occur in males of any age, although it is more common in children and young adolescents.
+Testicular torsion can occur in males of any age, although it is more common in adolescents.

 Seek immediate medical attention if you have:

 - Sudden, severe testicle pain